— Design, SELF, Rant — 2 min read

 You all know what this is.
 This is the one screen you give us.
 This is the "happy" path, the everything's hunky-dory path.
 I think you get this one... mostly (future rant on form components forth coming).

 This one is forgotten about a lot.
-It's your "No data" screen.
+It's when you have "no data" or "too much" data.
 What does your screen look like when the user has no data entered?
 Is it just a blank screen because you didn't give the developer an idea of what you wanted?
 At least add a "Add content" button for them... just something.
 Its also a great place for some marketing pushing a new or specific feature.

 This is the second most common state to receive.
 Unfortunately it's usually some global "show a spinner".
 Take some time and give the user some feedback.
 Here are some ideas: